‘Days Of Our Lives’ Spoilers: Deimos’ Explosive Rage Will Affect One Character

 Days of Our Lives spoilers suggest that there’s one character who might be affected by Deimos’ rage.
-As viewers are aware, Deimos has been trying to be a good guy but his demons are fighting him hard on it, and recent events might lure him to the dark side once again.
+As viewers are aware, Deimos has been trying to be a good guy, but his demons are fighting him hard on it.
+Recent events could lure him to the dark side once again.

-Now, a new Days of Our Lives post by Celebrity Dirty Laundry hints that there’s one character who might be directly affected from Deimos’ rage.
+Now, a new Days of Our Lives post by Celeb Dirty Laundry hints that there’s one character who might be directly affected from Deimos’ rage.
 According to the latest batch of spoilers, a war is brewing between Chad, Sonny, and Dario, and it’s Dario who will wind up as Deimos’ main target if things go from bad to worse.

-In an earlier Days of Our Lives spoilers post the Inquisitr hinted that Deimos was going to go after Sonny.
+In an earlier Days of Our Lives spoilers post, the Inquisitr hinted that Deimos was going to go after Sonny.
 He and Andre are playing dirty with the families, and Dario definitely knows how to fight back in the same way.
 That said, Dario might not be prepared for the battle to end with violence.

 Sonny hasn’t trusted Deimos since the start, but tried to go along with Vic’s decision.
 But he’s starting to realize Deimos is insane. #DAYS pic.twitter.com/pxe87VXc8v